unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 # Removing columns

-You might sometimes find empty columns in your data.
-There is no point keeping these, and they can be a nuisance, so it's best to remove them.
+You might sometimes have empty columns in your data.
+There's no point keeping these, and they can be a nuisance, so it's best to remove them.

 You might sometimes have columns that contain just one value - the same value for every row.
 Although it's less obvious, these are usually not useful either, so you might as well remove them too.